- Refined ride

 The 2020 VW Golf is a safe bet.

-The NHTSA rates the Golf at five stars overall, with four-star frontal crash and calculated rollover ratings.
+The NHTSA rates the Golf at five stars overall, with four-star ratings for front and rollover crash protection.

 The insurance industry-funded IIHS rates the 2020 Golf “Good” in most categories other than the small-overlap passenger-side test that simulates impact with an object such as a telephone pole.
 It earned “Acceptable” in that test.
 The IIHS says that the standard halogen headlights on some versions of the Golf rate “Poor,” but it has not tested the optional LEDs.